Wealth Planning

 Nonqualified stock options

 Most companies withhold at a flat federal and state rate that may be lower than your ordinary income tax rate.
-If your ordinary income tax rate is higher, you are likely to owe additional tax above the amount withheld and may need to make quarterly income tax payments.
-You may want to consider exercising and selling the resulting stock to generate the necessary cash for those taxes.
+If your ordinary income tax rate is higher, you are likely to owe additional tax above the amount withheld and may need to make quarterly estimated tax payments.
+You may want to consider exercising and selling enough of the resulting stock to generate the necessary cash for those taxes.
 You can work with your accountant to estimate how much you’ll need.

 Incentive stock options and the AMT